paol-imi/use-mutable-source/docs/src/guide/source-as-dependency.md

 # Source as dependency

 There are cases in which the initialization of a source depends on another source.
-In this document we are going to explore some of the valid (and invalid) patterns to relate Pure sources and non-Pure sources.
+In this document we are going to explore some of the valid (and invalid) patterns to relate Pure and non-Pure sources.

 ## Between Pure sources